Safety & Security

 Any Crime which is observed or of which a person has knowledge, must be reported immediately to the Security Officer on duty, to the Switchboard operator, or to the Campus Security Director on extension 2168.
 In the event the director is out of the office, he can be reached via the University Switchboard.

 All Theft or vandalism in the residence halls or rooms must be reported at once to the appropriate RD, RLC or RA.
 The resident staff will make a concerted effort to assist as they are able.
-However, each individual person has the main responsibility for the safeguarding of possessions by keeping them locked up, by locking of dorm rooms, by labeling items for identification, and recording serial numbers, etc. The RDs, as well as the Security Director, have engraving tools which may be checked out for identification of belongings.
+However, each individual person has the main responsibility for the safeguarding of possessions by keeping them locked up, by locking of dorm rooms, by labeling items for identification, and recording serial numbers, etc.

 No student or employee is to bring any tobacco product, alcoholic beverage or illegal drug to the campus.
 Confirmation of possession, use or sale of alcoholic beverages or illegal drugs will result in almost certain dismissal from the University.
 Firearms or other weapons are not permitted on campus.
 Individuals who have weapons for hunting, etc., must store them off campus.